unicode-org/cldr/docs/ldml/tr35-keyboards.md

 On output, text will be normalized into the form requested by that implementation, or possibly specifically requested by a particular application.
 For example, many platforms may request NFC as the output format.
 In such a case, all text emitted via the keyboard will be transformed into NFC.

-Existing text in a document will only have normalization applied within a normalization-safe boundary distance from the caret, within segments defined by Grapheme Cluster Boundaries as defined by [UAX #29](https://www.unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).
+Existing text in a document will only have normalization applied within a single normalization-safe segment from the caret.

+### Normalization-safe Segments

+For purposes of the above discussion, "normalization-safe segments" are defined as a string of codepoints which are (1) already in [NFD](https://www.unicode.org/reports/tr15/#Norm_Forms), and (2) begin with a character with [Canonical Combining Class](https://www.unicode.org/reports/tr44/#Canonical_Combining_Class_Values) of `0`.
+See [UAX #15 Section 9.1: Stable Code Points](https://www.unicode.org/reports/tr15/#Stable_Code_Points) for related discussion.
+Text under consideration can be segmented by locating such characters.

 * * *